gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Clear-AadrmSuperUserGroup.md

 PS C:\>Clear-AadrmSuperUserGroup
 ```

-This command clears the super user group, if one exists, for the organization.
+This command removes the super user group, if one exists, for the organization.

 ## PARAMETERS